engineyard/todophp/README.md

 		protected $hasMany = array('Tasks');
     }

 In the Ruby version of this List Model, there was a validation rule for unique names.
 To accomplish the same functionality, We can add this validation rule to the Validator class by using the <code>Validator::add</code> method.
-I put this in a new file <code>(todophp)/app/config/bootstrap/validator.php</code>.
+I put this in a new file.

+(todophp)/app/config/bootstrap/validator.php

     use \lithium\util\Validator;